Washington DC Itinerary How To Plan a Trip to Washington DC by JetSettingFools.com

 Best view of the Lincoln Memorial, Washington DC, USA

-Make Advanced Attraction Ticket Reservations
+Make Advanced Reservations

-Our top Washington DC vacation tip is this: Reserve tickets in advance…especially in the summertime!
+Our top Washington DC vacation tip is this: Reserve tickets and book restaurants in advance…especially in the summertime!
+The city’s top attractions see a record flood of visitors every year.

-We think it is well worth the price to reserve tickets online, so that you don’t waste your precious vacation time standing in line!
+However, many tourist sights now allow visitors to reserve time slots in advance – with a small fee (usually $1 USD).
+We think it is well worth it to reserve online, so that you don’t waste your precious vacation time standing in line!

-How To Get To Washington DC
+How To Get to Washington DC

-Washington DC can be reached by plane, train, bus or car.
-Our preferred method of getting anywhere is by flying – we are JetSetting Fools, after all!
+The US capital city can be reached by plane, train, bus or car.
+Our preferred method of getting anywhere is by flying – we are JetSettingFools, after all!
 When we need to buy plane tickets, we start our search for the best airfare on SkyScanner.

 DC Airports

-Bus and Train Travel To DC
+Bus and Train Travel to DC

 Where To Stay in Washington DC